NEW CELTA COURSE 2018: FROM 15 JANUARY TO 12 FEBRUARY 2018.

 Take Advantage of Early Bird CELTA Enrollment below:

-20% on all CELTA courses for successful applications offered a place on the course 12 weeks before the start date of the course.
+20% on all CELTA courses for successful applications offered a place on the course and who have paid all course fees 12 weeks before the start date of the course.

-10% on all CELTA courses for successful applications offered a place on the course 8 weeks before the start date of the course.
+10% on all CELTA courses for successful applications offered a place on the course and who have paid all course fees 10 weeks before the start date of the course.

-5% on all CELTA courses for successful applications offered a place on the course 6 weeks before the start date of the course.
+5% on all CELTA courses for successful applications offered a place on the course and who have paid all course fees 8 weeks before the start date of the course.

 Who is it for?
 The CELTA is designed for teachers who are starting a career in education, looking for a career change, or looking to develop their repertoire.
 CELTA is not only for native speakers of English; it is also a great opportunity for Italian teachers of English, as it offers rewards in terms of both personal professional development and enhanced job prospects.
 However, the required command of English is that of Proficiency (CPE) or C1 within the Common European Framework of Reference (CEFR), i.e. close to native speaker’s competence.
 The CELTA will: provide you with a sound basis in language teaching practice and give you confidence in the classroom; give you the training you need to help you meet the challenge of your new profession, wherever you are in the world; provide you with a sound base of modern English teaching that will complement your classroom practice; help you learn techniques to improve your interaction with speakers of other languages.
 Once you have gained your qualification you will have the skills and knowledge to teach English at any level to a wide variety of students in almost any country in the world where English is a requirement for work, leisure and life.
 For extra information on CELTA visit the University of Cambridge.